 Does call monitoring software include AI features?

-Yes, modern call monitoring software includes AI-powered features like real-time transcription, sentiment analysis, automated call summaries, AI coaching for agents, and even autonomous AI agents that can handle calls without human intervention.
+Yes, modern call monitoring software includes AI-powered features like real-time transcription, sentiment analysis, automated call summaries, AI coaching for agents, and autonomous AI agents that can handle calls without human intervention.
+Ringly.io is an example of the autonomous category, resolving about 73% of inbound calls on its own.